FePhyFoFum/phyx/README.md

         make
         sudo make install

 5. Install nlopt.
-Get armadillo from the `deps` directory or go to http://ab-initio.mit.edu/wiki/index.php/NLopt#Download_and_installation and download the latest (probably nlopt-2.4.2.tar.gz).
+Get nlopt from the `deps` directory or go to http://ab-initio.mit.edu/wiki/index.php/NLopt#Download_and_installation and download the latest (probably nlopt-2.4.2.tar.gz).
 Untar and browse in the terminal to that directory:

         ./configure --without-octave --without-matlab
         make